dmytrovoytko/data-engineering-amazon-reviews/README.md

 ![Data Engineering project Amazon Reviews](/screenshots/amazon-reviews-data-engineering-2.png)

-New branch with export to BigQuery (in progress, export works only in bash scripts, no Mage yet, stay tuned!)
+‼️New branch with export to BigQuery (in progress, export works only via scripts, no Mage yet, stay tuned!)

 Cloud environment: **GitHub CodeSpaces**, free and enough to test (120 core-hours of Codespaces compute for free monthly, 15GB of Codespaces storage for free monthly).